Portuguese Past Tenses: A Quick and Simple Guide To Talk About the Past

 Que chato que você passou tanto tempo com ele. — How annoying that you were spending so much time with him.

-Once you’ve got a firm handle on that, put your notes away and see if you can use those same verbs to tell a teacher or language exchange partner a story, improvising orally, that requires those same verbs.
+Once you’ve got a firm handle on that, put your notes away and see if you can use those same verbs to tell a teacher or language exchange partner a story.
 Only when you’ve really mastered that will you be ready to move on to other verbs in the preterite, and beyond.

-So yes, there’s plenty of work ahead.
-But the reward is being able to tell great stories about your past, and to understand the pasts of others.
-With any luck, doing the work now will give you opportunities for great conversations in the future.
+Keep practicing these tenses and with any luck, doing the work now will give you opportunities for great conversations in the future.